National Postal Worker Day 2021:History, Significance and Key role played in COVID-19 pandemic

 National Postal Worker Day: History

-In 1997 a Seattle-area postal carrier established national Postal Worker Day to honour fellow employees.
+In 1997 a Seattle-area postal carrier established National Postal Worker Day to honour fellow employees.
 And since then it is celebrated every year on 1st July.

-Postal People includes: Postmasters, Supervisors, Letter Carriers, Clerks, Mail Handlers, Rural Letter Carriers, Maintenance and Special Delivery Messengers.
+Postal People includes Postmasters, Supervisors, Letter Carriers, Clerks, Mail Handlers, Rural Letter Carriers, Maintenance, and Special Delivery Messengers.

 World Post Day

 Earlier, in the past days writing letters and sending messages was the main way to keep in touch.
 But now it is not so.
 This is the world of e-mails and online messaging.
 Earlier, phones were also not available.
-So, that time Postal Service has its own importance.
+So, at that time Postal Service has its own importance.